sam623/python_algorithms_and_data_structures/Big_O_Notation/Big_O_Notation.md

 </p>
 <br />

-The following graph also visually demonstrates the rate of the complexity growth as *n* increases unboundedly.
+The following graph demonstrates the rate of the complexity growth as *n* increases unboundedly.

 <br />